 Dubai has grown very rapidly from a small town, with a handful of schools, to a city where you can cheerfully be locked into a traffic jam, for a couple of hours, on the school run.
 This is possibly caused by some idiot changing his wheel in the fast lane or a five car pile-up caused by a 12 year old driving Daddy’s Landcruiser too fast on the central reservation.

 Schools went up equally quickly all over Dubai, some legitimate ones that have survived, and some a little dodgier that did not.
 Parents hoping to find places in the best known, best established schools can get more and more frantic as places get harder to come by.
-Names of a number of well-known UK schools are always tossed around in local gossip as "under contract", "in conversation", "connected to", but in fact very few have actually opened.
-Repton School Dubai is one of the few British schools that does indeed have a relationship with the Dubai school bearing its name.
+Names of a number of well-known UK schools are always tossed around in local gossip as "under contract", "in conversation", "connected to", but, in fact, very few have actually opened.
+Repton School Dubai and the newer Kent College Dubai are two of the few British schools that do indeed have a relationship with the English school that their names derive from.

 Since the great majority of international schools are owned by for-profit businesses, some (not all) of those schools are run more than ever as commercial operations, who, equally cut costs where they can and raise fees.
 This is not to say that all of the schools owned and run by for-profit companies are questionable or should not be considered, as a number of good educational companies are here in Dubai.